Even Kardashians Are Told to Freeze Their Eggs

 Khloé, EFBF Malika, EFBF Malika’s sister Khadijah, and the Greatest Assistant of All Time Steph Shep head to their pinball competition with Kourtney.
 Kourtney is wearing a hat specifically designed for binge drinking, but she asks the group if they want to go to church after the turn-up.
 No one else feels comfortable going to church after drinking, but Kourtney says she has no problem with it.
 In the car, Khloé asks Kourtney to promise the group that she’ll flirt with at least one guy since they’re doing this for her.
 Kourtney doesn’t see how that’s a fair trade, and tries to avoid any more talk about her chatting up a random civilian at a dive bar.

-When they reach the bar, the ladies sign their team in (they’re called “the Pinball Pussies”).
+When they reach the bar, the ladies sign their team in (they’re called “The Pinball Pussies”).
 No one in their group really knows how to play, but they do try to get Kourtney to talk to guys.
 She fails at making conversation, but must have done something right because the winning team gifts their trophy to her.
 In a shocking twist, Mason is there to see his mother’s team, the Pinball Pussies, accept defeat but receive a trophy because of fame.
 This scene was filmed on March 29, 2017.

 Scene 13: